askvortsov1/banking-simulation-poc/README.md

 I used this project to explore RESTful APIs with Flask.
 However, it is still a graded assignment with a deadline, so in the interests of time and GPA, the following simplifications were excused.
 This is also a future to-do list if I want to explore this project further.

-[o] Automated tests should be added.
+- [ ] Automated tests should be added.

-[o] API Endpoints should be secured and properly authenticated.
+- [ ] API Endpoints should be secured and properly authenticated.

-[o] Multi-user accounts lack support
+- [ ] Multi-user accounts lack support

-[o] Loans, debit cards, and credit cards lack support [o] Record Ids should not be sequential
+- [ ] Loans, debit cards, and credit cards lack support

+- [ ] Record Ids should not be sequential

-[o] Getting record information should return a whitelisted subset of attribute and property values [o] Lookup options by name should be implemented
+- [ ] Getting record information should return a whitelisted sbset of attribute and property values

+- [ ] Lookup options by name should be implemented

-[o] Basic GIS support for bank branches should be considered [o] Further research should be done into U.S. Banking Law [o] User credit score should be considered in account approval, loan approval, and interest calculations [o] A token-based authentication system should be implemented [o] The error message system should be redone
+- [ ] Basic GIS support for bank branches should be considered

+- [ ] Further research should be done into U.S. Banking Law

+- [ ] User credit score should be considered in account approval, loan approval, and interest calculations

+- [ ] A token-based authentication system should be implemented

+- [ ] The error message system should be redone